How To Become A Surrogate Mother

 Posted In: Surrogacy

 Being a surrogate is a wonderful gift to intended parents.
 Once you make the choice to help others on the path to parenthood, it’s common to wonder what it takes to get your body, mind and life ready for the journey.
 If you’re researching how to become a surrogate mother, you should know that the term surrogate or gestational carrier is more appropriate.
-Although each surrogacy journey is unique, there are a number of steps you can expect to take.
+Although each surrogacy journey is unique, there are a number of surrogacy steps you can expect to take.
 Let’s explore some of the first several steps to becoming a gestational carrier.

 1. Learn the Requirements for Surrogacy